Sainz wins Singapore thriller as Red Bull run is broken

 Leclerc didn’t appear to comply, prompting another call advising he needed a five-second deficit to Sainz ahead by Lap 22.

-Sainz had improved his pace out front, inching his way clear by in doing so pushing the gap to eighth-placed Verstappen out to 13.4s after 19 laps.
+Sainz had improved his pace out front, inching his way clear by in doing so, pushing the gap to eighth-placed Verstappen out to 13.4s after 19 laps.

 A mistake from Logan Sargeant on Lap 20 saw the Williams driver pluck the front wing from his car at Turn 8.